Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 How Electric Vehicles Are Affected in 2026

-EV collision claims rose 14% in the U.S. in 2025, with average repair costs climbing to approximately $6,185 per claim compared to $5,000 for gas vehicles.
-Buyers scrutinize EV accident histories more closely because battery damage can be difficult to detect and may not surface until much later.
-If you own an EV and file a diminished value claim, a professional appraisal using current market data is especially critical to capture this amplified loss.
+EV collision repair costs run higher than gas vehicles, and buyers scrutinize EV accident histories more closely because battery damage can be difficult to detect and may not surface until later.
+By 2026, EV depreciation is steepening further (55%–65% over five years; luxury EVs 60%–70%), driven by normalized supply, manufacturer price cuts of $5,000–$7,000 on new models, and rapid technology advances that shorten EV lifecycles.
+If you own an EV and file a diminished value claim, a professional appraisal using current market data is especially critical to capture this amplified loss and separate accident-related depreciation from normal market decline.

 Trusted by Thousands